-Our mission is to provide the driving force for advancing physical therapy practice.
+Our mission is to provide the driving force for advancing physical therapist practice.

-Our vision is for Ohio to be the model of excellence, led by the advocacy, leadership, and expertise of the members of the OPTA, for autonomous physical therapy.
+Our vision is for Ohio to be the model of excellence, led by the advocacy, leadership, and expertise of the members of the OPTA.

 In order to achieve our Mission and Vision, we have established the following goals: